rampage644/sublime-rtags/README.md

 # About

 Sublime Text 3 C/C++ code completion, navigation plugin.
-It's based on [rtags](https://github.com/Andersbakken/rtags).
+It is based on [rtags](https://github.com/Andersbakken/rtags).

 # Installation